Section 6-17 Amendments.

 other fees that are prescribed by law or ordinance for water taps, sewer connections, electrical

 permits, erection of signs and display structures, marquees or other appurtenant structures, or

-fees of inspections, certificates of use and occupancy or other privileges or requirements, both
+fees for inspections, certificates of use and occupancy or other privileges or requirements, both

-within and without the jurisdiction of the division of protective inspection.
+within and without the jurisdiction of the Division of Building and Site Development.

-108.6 Refunds: The code official shall authorize the refunding of fees
+109.6 Refunds: The code official shall authorize the refunding of fees as follows:

 1. The full amount of any fee paid hereunder which was erroneously